 Many of the indigenous cultures and Eastern religions are responsible for safe-keeping the knowledge of the remarkable processes we call “spiritual technologies.”
 Eons of research have gone into altering, expanding, and reaching higher states of consciousness.

 The bottom line here.
 Religion and mythology aren’t a collective illusion, but a selective cultural and often a private one.
 Historical validity is equivalent to fiction, albeit spiritual fiction.
 So, is the make-believe of religious mythology real?
 Is it as valid as any illusion of reality?
 Isn’t it just another of the infinite possibilities?

 So, if all fictional stories are real.
-Then of course so are the stories about Harry Potter.
+Then, of course, so are the stories about Harry Potter.
 No, if fiction is just fiction.
-But, within some of the fiction one can find the spiritual processes for expanding awareness and opening the doors of consciousness.
+But, within fiction one can find the spiritual processes for expanding awareness and opening the doors of consciousness.
 You just need to look in the right places.
 Even Harry Potter has some gems of wisdom.

 Are the Spirit Worlds of the Shaman Real?

 Is the spirit world of the Shaman real?
 If you take the Shamanic journey, or what some call a guided meditation, you will experience this dimension for yourself.
 This is an experiential proof.
 Scientific proof is available by measuring the changes in human physiology during the journey.
 So, there is both substantial experiential and scientific validation for the existence of this form of non-ordinary reality.
 It is a measurable state of consciousness and a universally repeatable process.
 It is just as concrete as the other default state of non-ordinary reality we call dreaming.